 The TES data files are listed in different ways for the different sites.
 The naming convention will be described in Section 5.1.

-All TES data products are in HDF-EOS 5 format and are completely documented in the TES Data Product Specification documents referenced in Section 11.
-The site also contains links to the TES documentation mentioned in this manuscript.
+All TES data products are in HDF-EOS 5 format and are completely documented in the TES Data Product Specification documents referenced at: